sirehages78/ex/README.md

 # Readme

-team member B is writing
+team member B is writing more text